 Tammy and Jason are 37 and 41, with 2 young sons.
 They want to know if they are saving enough to be able to retire early at 55 and 59, respectively.

 Suze reveals a pet peeve of hers she's been afraid to talk about.
 A wife wants her happy-go-lucky husband to pay more attention to their finances.
 Viewers ask if they can afford a culinary tour of Italy, a life size child's playhouse.

 Suze reveals a pet peeve of hers she's been afraid to talk about.

 Amy is stressed out since she handles all of the family finances.
 She wants her husband to get more involved with their money.

-Eric, who's 64, asks Suze if he can afford to spend $8,000 to go on a World War II history tour.
+Ellen asks Suze if she can afford to spend $8,695 on a Northern Italy culinary/hiking tour.

 Many financial problems have nothing to do with a lack or abundance of income but with your mental state.

 If you are feeling pressure to join the gift-buying herd, take heed to this holiday action plan by Suze Orman before you shop.

 Suze Orman maintains that bankruptcy is a viable alternative to being over your head in debt.